Seagate/kmip-go/cmd/kms/README.md

 The `kms` tool is built using a fairly straightforward design.
 The main program uses handlers to link command line strings to functions.
 Each single word command is linked to a function.
 The main user interface is in the handlers, which is expected to print text to the console so the user can view results.

 At the a lower level of the design is the KMIP API, which has a high level interface with instantiations for KMIP 1.4 and KMIP 2.0 commands.
-More versions can be added withoput changing.
+More versions can be added with changes isolated to a few KMIP API files.
+The `kms` tool executes KMIP commands using the user specified KMIP protocol version which is set using
-The `kms` use sets the KMIP protocol version using ``version major=<value? minor=<value>` which in turns sets a string to kmip14 or kmip20 and is used to retrieve the correct instantiation of the interface based on version.
+`version major=<value> minor=<value>`.
+This in turns sets a string to **kmip14** or **kmip20** and is used to retrieve the correct instantiation of the interface based on the specified version.
 Each version of the KMIP commands are stored in separate files: kmip14.go and kmip20.go.
 At this level, the design is to only return errors and let the higher level user interface print messages.
 Logging is implemented at this level to add additional debug when the level is 2 or greater.

 `cmd/kms/main.go`:
 - The main program.
   - Initializes and processes flags and creates a context.
   - Initializes a map of function pointers called handlers.
-  - Reads `kms.json` if it exists and stores all configuration settings changes to this file.
+  - Reads `kms.json` if it exists and stores all configuration setting changes to this file.
-  - Creates a `kms)` prompt and scans user input.
+  - Creates a `kms) ` prompt and scans user input.
-  - For each command entered after the `kms) ` prompt, the handlers.Execute() is called passing in the context, settings, and the input text line.
+  - For each command entered after the `kms) ` prompt, the **handlers.Execute()** is called passing in context, settings, and the input text line.

 `src/common`:
-- `config.go` to **Store** and **Restore** the configuration settings file, writes and reads JSON data to and from a file.
+- `config.go` to **Store** and **Restore** the configuration settings file - writes and reads JSON data to and from a file.
 - `parsers.go` to handle parsing **key=value** pairs from the command line string entered by a user.
 - `types.go` to declare common types such as **ConfigurationSettings**.

 `src/handlers`:
 - The `handlers.go` file initializes a map of function pointers.
-All functions must take the same arguments.
+All functions must take the same list and types of parameters.
-- Update `g_handlers` to add a new row which with a command string and function pointer.
+- Update `g_handlers` to add a new row with a command string and function pointer.
 - The `Execute()` function does not require changes, only the map.
 - `env.go` to execute environmental or configuration settings commands.
 - `help.go` to display help for commands.
 This needs to be updated when a new command is added.